skip to main content

 Read time: 5 min

-Without a checking or savings account, getting a loan is going to be much more difficult, and you'll be stuck with riskier options.
+Without a checking or savings account, getting a loan will be difficult and you'll be stuck with riskier options.

-If you live in one of the nine million unbanked households in the U.S., then you understand the added financial stress of living without a checking or savings account.
-You have to take your paycheck to a check-cashing store just to get your money, pay whatever fees they decide to charge, and pay all your bills in cash through the mail or in person, which is a hassle compared to doing them online.
+If you live in one of the 5.6 million unbanked households in the U.S., you understand the financial stress of living without a checking or savings account.
+You have to take your paycheck to a check-cashing store just to get your money, pay the fees they decide to charge, and pay all your bills in cash through the mail or in person, which is a hassle compared to doing them online.
 The list goes on.

 If you don’t have a checking account, the odds are good that you don’t have great credit.
 While a bad credit score doesn’t necessarily mean you’ll be denied for a bank account, the kinds of behaviors that tanked your score can also lead to the rejection of your account application.